MikroSim: Functionality

-Within a micro instruction execution cycle, the CPU as well as an input / output controller is connected to an external 16 KB huge random access memory device (RAM).
+Within a micro instruction execution cycle, the CPU as well as an input / output controller is connected to an external 16 KB random access memory device (RAM).
 Via the input-output controller device, communication with virtual input and output devices is supported by Direct Memory Access mode (DMA), Inter-Integrated Circuit Connection (I2C), and Interrupt request functionality (IRQ).
-An output port, a display, a timer, an event trigger, a digital-analog converter, a keyboard and data input / output channel is provided as virtual IC device for explaining didactically the communication with external devices.
+An output port, a display, a timer, an event trigger, a digital-analogue converter, a keyboard, and data input/output channel are provided as virtual IC device for explaining didactically the communication with external devices.

-The microcode simulator uses eight freely usable register each 32-bit wide connected with a 32-bit arithmetic logic unit (ALU).
+The microcode simulator uses eight freely usable register, each 32-bit wide, connected with a 32-bit arithmetic logic unit (ALU).
 The register content can be regarded as signed or unsigned integer values, or as 32-bit floating point numbers.
-The register content can be easily viewed, interpreted, and modified bitwise an integrated system number editor.
+The register content can be viewed, interpreted, and modified bitwise in an integrated system number editor.

 The 32-bit ALU is the key unit of the central processing unit.
 It supports 128 different basic arithmetic operations for integer operation, interrupt control, and for floating point arithmetic.

-The didactical approach to floating point calculations, which has been introduced in a comparable manner already in the early 1940s by Konrad Zuse, is introduced by using elemental sublevel operations for exponent and mantissa involved in the key operations of addition/subtraction and multiplication/division.
+The didactical approach to floating point calculations was introduced comparably in the early 1940s by Konrad Zuse.
+In this context, it was introduced by using elemental sublevel operations for exponent and mantissa involved in the key operations of addition/subtraction and multiplication/division.

-A set of powerful 32-bit floating point arithmetic commands in mantissa and exponent for the basic operations and elementary analytical functions are provided, as they are realized in today's mathematical coprocessors.
+A set of 32-bit floating point arithmetic commands in mantissa and exponent for the basic operations and elementary analytical functions are provided, as they are realized in today's mathematical coprocessors.
 Here, in the simulation with MikroSim it is ideally assumed that the execution of each supported ALU arithmetic operation requires only a distinct computing duration independent of circuit complexity realistically needed in practice.